top of page

 What Is an Apostille?

-An apostille is an official certificate issued by a government authority that verifies the authenticity of a public document.
+An Apostille is an official certificate issued by a government authority that verifies the authenticity of a public document.
 This certification allows the document to be recognized in countries that are members of the Hague Apostille Convention.

 In simple terms, an apostille confirms that the signature, seal, or stamp on a document is legitimate so that it can be accepted in another country.